MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/Workloads/StatefulSets/README.md

 | cluster.local  |   default/nginx   |           default/web | nginx.default.svc.cluster.local | web-{0..N-1}.nginx.default.svc.cluster.local | web-{0..N-1} |
 | kube.local     |     foo/nginx     |               foo/web | nginx.foo.svc.kube.local        | web-{0..N-1}.nginx.foo.svc.kube.local        | web-{0..N-1} |

-Kubernetes creates one PersistentVolume for each VolumeClaimTemplate.
+Kubernetes creates one `PersistentVolume` for each `VolumeClaimTemplate`.

-A Pod is given a label, statefulset.kubernetes.io/Pod-Name by the StaefulState controller.
+A `Pod` is given a label, statefulset.kubernetes.io/Pod-Name by the `StatefulState` controller.

 ### Deployment and Scaling Guarantees

-* Pods are created in order
+* `Pod`s are created in order
-* Pods are terminated in reverse order
+* `Pod`s are terminated in reverse order
-* before scaling all Pod's predecessors must be Running and Ready
+* before scaling all `Pod`'s predecessors must be Running and Ready
-* before a Pod is terminated all its successors must be shutdown
+* before a `Pod` is terminated all its successors must be shutdown

 DO NOT specify a pod.Spec.TerminationGracePeriodSeconds of 0.